 How to Find Cheap Accommodation in the Maldives

 I’ll start by saying that my trip didn’t include me staying at a resort.
 While they represent the iconic Maldives, they are too expensive for backpackers.
-Instead, I booked a budget hotel in Agoda.com.
-The one I stayed in is called Transit Beach View Hotel, and it is right in front of the beach in Hulhumale.
+Instead, I booked a budget hotel at HotelsCombined.
+The one I stayed in is called Transit Beach View Hotel (Update: It seems to have closed permanently, but you can see more hotel options in Hulhumale here), and it is right in front of the beach in Hulhumale.
 Staying in Hulhumale (the island where the airport is) is cheaper than staying in Male, and I think it is better since Male has no beaches.
 But, you can easily cross from one island to the other with ferries.

 There is also the option of using Airbnb, where you can find even cheaper options to stay not only in Hulhumale and Male but also in several islands in the Maldives.
 Expect the typical budget price not to be under $25 a night; but if you’re two, you can split that!
 If you’re going to islands that are far from Male Atoll, there is the possibility to find even cheaper accommodation.
 Another site where you can sometimes find deals on certain guesthouses is Guesthouses in Maldives.
 These tend to be a bit on the upper scale, so they might not fit on a backpacker’s budget, but take a look anyway in case they have an excellent deal.

-Note: I have an exclusive link that gives you $35 off on your first reservation with Airbnb.
+Note: With this link, you get $35 off on your first reservation with Airbnb.
 Get your credit here.

 An even cheaper option is using Couchsurfing, which is free!
 While I would recommend trying it, I have to say that searching for a couch in the Maldives proved to be frustrating for me.
 Most couchsurfers in the Maldives are actually hotel or guesthouse owners looking to promote their accommodation.
 Only a few are “real” couchsurfers willing to give a hand to a fellow traveler.
 So, if you go this way, start sending your request, at least, three weeks ahead of time.
 I didn’t have luck, but I know it is possible to couchsurf in several islands.